 arriving: MY death + Grief Work

-Daily, I step into my grief and death work by intentionally choosing to welcome the reality of grief and loss.
-This helps me to live with an open heart.I experience living with an open heart as devotion–a practice of naming the reality of loss and sourcing the courage to befriend it.
+For me, living with an open heart is devotion–a practice of naming the reality of loss and sourcing the courage to befriend it.
 When this becomes practice, we subvert the violent systems that keep us in denial.

 I have a Master of Public Health, Maternal and Child Health from the University of Minnesota School of Public Health and am a certified full spectrum birth doula and a trained death midwife.
 My core professional experience lies in systems creation and operations, facilitative processes, space holding, research, and grants management/ grant writing.
 These have expressed themselves in the domains of spirituality (expansive), public health, maternal and child health, international development, small business, and refugee/asylee resettlement.